-When we arrive at the limen, or threshold, of a new year we need to pause a while and catch our breath before we step out of this liminal space and fully embark on the path of the new year, ripe with its potential and challenges.
+When we arrive at the limen, or threshold, for example of a new year, we need to pause a while and catch our breath before we step out of this liminal space and fully embark on the path of the new year, ripe with its potential and challenges.
 There are many such spaces in our lives – daily, weekly and monthly – and particularly as we reach major milestones.

 Psychology and physiology describe a limen as the point at which a stimulus is of sufficient intensity that it begins to produce noticeable effect; for example, the threshold of pain, or of consciousness.